 #create a raw socket try: s = socket.socket(socket.AF_INET, socket.SOCK_RAW, socket.IPPROTO_RAW) except socket.error , msg: print 'Socket could not be created.
 Error Code : ' + str(msg[0]) + ' Message ' + msg[1] sys.exit()

-To create raw socket, the program must have root privileges on the system.
-For example on ubuntu run the program with sudo.
 The above example creates a raw socket of type IPPROTO_RAW which is a raw IP packet.
 Means that we provide everything including the ip header.

 Once the socket is created, next thing is to create and construct the packet that is to be send out.
 C like structures are not available in python, therefore the functions called pack and unpack have to be used to create the packet in the structure specified above.

-So first, lets make the ip header
+So first, lets make the IP Header:

 source_ip = '192.168.1.101' dest_ip = '192.168.1.1' # or socket.gethostbyname('www.google.com') # ip header fields ip_ihl = 5 ip_ver = 4 ip_tos = 0 ip_tot_len = 0 # kernel will fill the correct total length ip_id = 54321 #Id of this packet ip_frag_off = 0 ip_ttl = 255 ip_proto = socket.IPPROTO_TCP ip_check = 0 # kernel will fill the correct checksum ip_saddr = socket.inet_aton ( source_ip ) #Spoof the source ip address if you want to ip_daddr = socket.inet_aton ( dest_ip ) ip_ihl_ver = (version << 4) + ihl # the ! in the pack format string means network order ip_header = pack('!BBHHHBBH4s4s' , ip_ihl_ver, ip_tos, ip_tot_len, ip_id, ip_frag_off, ip_ttl, ip_proto, ip_check, ip_saddr, ip_daddr)